jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

 ### 93 Employer contributions paid via Commissioner
 (1) An employer must pay all amounts of employer contributions to the Commissioner.
-(2) The payment of an amount of employer contribution must be accompanied by a PAYE payment form.
+(2) The payment of an amount of employer contribution must be accompanied by the relevant employment income information.
 (3) If the employer is not a private domestic worker, the contribution must be paid to the Commissioner within the time prescribed in section RA 15 of the Income Tax Act 2007 for the payment of amounts of tax withheld relating to the payment of salary or wages to which the contribution relates, as if the contribution were an amount of tax.
-(4) If the employer is a private domestic worker, the contribution must be paid to the Commissioner within the time prescribed in sections RA 8, RA 10, and RD 4(2) of that Act for the payment of tax relating to the payment of salary or wages to which the contribution relates, as if the contribution were tax.
+(4) If the employer is a private domestic worker, the contribution must be paid to the Commissioner within the time prescribed in sections RA 8, RA 10, and RD 4(4) of that Act for the payment of tax relating to the payment of salary or wages to which the contribution relates, as if the contribution were tax.
-(5) The employer must include details of employer contributions paid in respect of each employee on the employer monthly schedule for the payments of salary or wages to which the contribution relates.
+(5) The employer must include details of employer contributions paid in respect of each employee in their employment income information for the payments of salary or wages to which the contribution relates.
 (6) For the purposes of the Tax Administration Act 1994, to the extent to which an employer fails to comply with subsection (5) in respect of an amount of employer contribution that the employer must pay to the Commissioner, that amount is treated as a short payment for the PAYE period for which the failure occurs.

 ### 94 Employer must give notice that employer contributions to be paid via Commissioner